inb4ohnoes/8bitdash.github.io/README.md

 8bitdash is a start page for the browser (http://www.8bitdash.com/).
 The site shows outstanding pixel artworks.
 The artists gave permission to show their artworks on the site.
 Feel free to contribute features via pull-request.

+This fork removes all visible text and controls so the webpages may be used as desktop backgrounds.

 ## Clock

 ![Screenshot](http://i.imgur.com/YQe0UeC.jpg)